yinhang1107/restaurant_project/README.md

 # ABC Restaurant

-> This website provide general information of a restaurant and also a [__Dynamic Food Menu and Posts__] which can be updated easily.
+> This website provides general information of a restaurant and also a [__Dynamic Food Menu and Posts__] which can be updated easily.

 > Live demo [_here_](https://abc-restaurant.netlify.app).